Body Condition Scoring in horses

 Below are specific descriptions of the scores 1 - 9:

 - Poor: Animal extremely emaciated; spine and bone structure noticeable, no fatty tissue can be felt.

 - Very thin: Bony structures of the neck, shoulders and withers are faint.
 Spine, ribs, point of hip and buttock are prominent.

 - Thin: Slight fat cover over ribs; spine and ribs easily seen, but individual vertebrae cannot be identified visually.
 Tailhead is prominent but hips are rounded.

 - Moderately thin: Neck, withers and shoulders are not obviously thin.
 Ribs are faint.
 Fat can be felt around tailhead.

 - Moderate: Back is flat; ribs felt but not easily seen; fat around tail head beginning to feel spongy; shoulders and neck blend smoothly into body.

-Understanding your horse’s current BCS will help you begin to determine the overall health and well-being of the animal.
-You should aim for a BCS between four and six depending on your horse’s current job.
+Understanding your horse’s current Body Condition Scoring will help you begin to determine the overall health and well-being of the animal.
+You should aim for a Body Condition Scoring between four and six depending on your horse’s current job.
 Additionally, this information will help you decide appropriate nutritional requirements as well as exercise schedules.